Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

   parameters for the test.
 Please do not depend on this functionality in 2.2.2, or update to mainline if you require the new functionality.

+* As noted, Ubuntu 16.04+/Linux 4.4 includes a kernel regression which breaks container systems with the `waiting for lo to become free` error.
+Until this is fixed, we don't recommend those OS/kernel versions.
+  If you run into the problem, Mininet will stop working until you reboot.

 ### Acknowledgments

 Thanks to all of the contributors of fixes and enhancements for this release, including Olivier Tilmans, Jono Hart, Tomasz Buchert, Rahman Pujianto, Roan Huang, M S Vishwanath Bhat, Brian O'Connor, and others.